 In 2011, CONVOY for HEROES’ plan was to beat the Guinness World Record™ originally set at 260 in April 2004, whilst raising valuable funds for HELP for HEROES.
 Using the Heritage Motor Centre as a camping base and the Jaguar Land Rover proving ground next door, on a baking hot Easter weekend, CONVOY for HEROES broke that World Record with 348 vehicles and a new annual event was born.

 CONVOY for HEROES held its annual event near Loughborough in 2012 & 2013 but unfortunately the weather on each occasion hampered any further world record attempts with torrential rain and the coldest Easter for 50 years, leaving all but the hardiest to camp and convoy in aid of HELP for HEROES.
 2014 saw CONVOY for HEROES relocate to a more central location at Long Marston Airfield, near Stratford upon Avon, which gave us the opportunity to attempt to break our own Guinness World Record™.
 In the end we had 178 Land Rovers which didn’t enable us to attempt a record run, but in 2015 we tried again, with 171 this time.
-In 2016 we had 163 Land Rovers in the Convoy and in 2017?, book in now to be part of it.
+In 2016 we had 163 Land Rovers in the Convoy and in 2017 we had [figure missing].

 Since 2011, CONVOY for HEROES has raised over £45,000 for HELP for HEROES.